aphidsystemscorp/spx_imagetest_santized/README.md

     evolved over time and trying to build more modern versions of wayland sdk's against renesas's old dunfell base sdkset was problematic.

-    so trying If I were moving forward with this - I would use the kernel from the yocto build and replace the linux userspace with a more modern image.
+    so if I were moving forward with chromium on whitehawk - I would try to use the kernel from the yocto build and replace the linux userspace with a more modern distro.
     I did attempt this by trying to graft a Nvidia Jetson based recent ubuntu filesystem onto the renesas kernel.
 This experiment was not finished.
 After this was achieved I may have just used the wayland that was present on the ubuntu based filesystem,